stuchalk/scidata/schema/README.md

 # SciData Schema

 JSON schema applied to the SDM is currently in an evaluation phase.
-This means we are trying to work out if this is possible and if it is what does it get us.
+This means we are trying to work out if this is possible and if it is, what does it get us.

 Thoughts?